For the burger:

 Place in pre-heated oven at 170 fan for one hour.
 Don’t open oven door or the cake will sink!

-Gently and slowly open oven a few inches and press the top – if it feels properly firm, take it out.
+Gently and slowly open oven a few inches and press the top – if it feels firm, take it out.
 If not give it another 10 mins until it does.
+If you're unsure, use a kebab-type skewer or very narrow and thin knife to prod through the middel, if it comes out clean, the cake is done.
 Don’t be tempted to turn up the oven, that will burn the top but not cook the inside!
 WATCH YOUR HANDS ON OVEN.

 Slice the top 1/3rd off the cake and set aside (to scoff separately with some strawberry or apricot Jam!).

-Wash and dry the Pyrex bowl for the next stage or find a similar size ‘serving bowl’.
+Keep the Pyrex bowl for the next stage or find a similar size ‘serving bowl’ for table presentation.

-Place the cooled cake back in the bowl
+Place the cooled cake back in the pyrex or the 'table bowl'.

 For the trifle you will need: